GreenteaOS/Greentea/User-Guide/Frequently-Asked-Questions.md

 #### Where I may download it?

-We don't provide public builds yet, only for developers and testers.
+Find public builds for users and testers at [Greentea official downloads channel](https://t.me/s/greenteaos_official).

 #### How can I test it?